-After first assessing all companies to a pre-determined set of investment criteria matching the guide lines for the target business, a 'long-list' of approximately 200 companies remained.
+After first assessing all companies to a pre-determined set of investment criteria matching the guidelines for the target business, a 'long-list' of approximately 200 companies remained.
 This group was further narrowed down based on an extensive pre-agreed set of desired qualitative and quantitative requirements.
-DSCO now engages with selected companies for explorative conversations assessing characteristics and performance further, in order to select one company to invest the full amount raised at the IPO (minus negative interest).
-DSCO believes strives to pursue a sound investment for all stakeholders involved and meet the purpose of agreeing a transaction and propose a Business Combination on a dedicated DSCO extra ordinary general shareholders meeting ("DSCO EGM" or "EGM").
+DSCO is now in exclusive discussions with CM.com and seeks to invest the full amount raised at the IPO (minus negative interest).
+DSCO believes it hence will pursue a sound investment for all stakeholders involved and meet the purpose of agreeing a transaction and propose a Business Combination on a dedicated DSCO extra ordinary general shareholders meeting ("DSCO EGM" or "EGM") before the Business Combination Deadline (26 February 2020).
 At such EGM our shareholders will have a decisive vote in respect of the proposed Business Combination, as the affirmative vote of the general meeting is subject to a required majority of at least 70% of the votes cast.

-Financial developments 2018 - investments and financing
+Financial developments 2019 - investments and financing

-DSCO was successfully listed at Euronext Amsterdam on 22 February 2018 raising \in 55,365,000 from a broad range of initial investors to acquire a significant minority stake to realize a Business Combination within 24 months.
-The initial offering consisted of 2,768,250 units each consisting of two Ordinary Shares and two Warrants, at a price per unit of \in 20.00 representing a total value of \in 55,365,000 on Euronext Amsterdam, in February 2018.
-The units themselves were not listed, but the shares and warrants are listed under the respective symbols of DSC1 and DSC1W.
+DSCO was successfully listed at Euronext Amsterdam on 22 February 2018 raising € 55,365,000 from a broad range of initial investors to acquire a significant minority stake to realize a Business Combination within 24 months.
+The initial offering consisted of 2,768,250 units each consisting of two Ordinary Shares and two Warrants ('Warrants'), at a price per unit of € 20.00 representing a total value of € 55,365,000 on Euronext Amsterdam, in February 2019.
+The units themselves were not listed, but the shares and Warrants are listed under the respective symbols of DSC1 and DSC1W.
 Since the listing the Promoters focus on the selection of a potential target company to bring to the DSCO EGM as a proposed Business Combination.

-Financial highlights as per 31 December 2018
+Financial highlights as per 31 December 2019

-- Escrow account plus bank account balance: € 55,275,440
+Escrow account plus bank account balance: € 55,039,075

-- Shareholder's equity: € 55,256,218

-- Share Price: € 9.05 (closing price)
+Shareholder's equity: € 53,077,561 Share Price: € 9.80 (closing price)

-- Warrant Price: € 0.70 (closing price)
+• Warrant Price: € 0.70

-DSCO being a special purpose acquisition company for the purpose of acquiring a significant minority stake in a business has resulted in the fact that \notin 0 sales have been generated in the period 3 January to 31 December 2018.
-Expenses incurred by DSCO in the period 3 January to 31 December 2018 include bank costs (\notin 2,519), administration costs (\notin 57), and interest (\notin 187,872).
+DSCO being a special purpose acquisition company for the purpose of acquiring a significant minority stake in a business has resulted in the fact that \in 0 sales have been generated in the period 1 January to 31 December 2019.
+Expenses incurred by DSCO in the period 1 January to 31 December 2019 include bank costs of (\in 3,226), interest expense of (\in 237,656) and Warrant expense of (\in 1,937,775).
+The reason for the high Warrant expense is the recognition of the Warrant liabilities on DSCO's statement of financial position which is expensed through the profit and loss.
+The Warrant expense is a non-cash item.
 Given the negative interest rates for large commercial deposits currently charged by Dutch system banks ('systeembanken') the escrow amount marginally decreased due to negative interest on the money in escrow.
-The money held in escrow and on the Company's bank account comprises a total of \notin 55,275,440 at 31 December 2018.
-This has resulted in an overall loss for the period 3 January to 31 December 2018 of \notin 190,448.
+The money held in escrow and on the Company's bank account comprises a total of \in 55,039,075 at 31 December 2019.
+This has resulted in an overall loss for the period 1 January to 31 December 2019 of \in 2,178,657.